SAP/openui5-docs/docs/Step_30_Debugging_Tools_1ff250c.md

 </mvc:View>
 ```

 We introduced a typo in the binding of the number attribute to simulate a frequent error; instead of using `'invoice>ExtendedPrice'` we use `'invoice>Ex**T**endedPrice'`.
 Now we call the app and notice that the price is actually missing.
-By pressing * CTRL ALT SHIFT S * \(on Windows and Linux\) or * CTRL OPTION SHIFT S * \(on macOS\) we open the OpenUI5 support diagnostics tool and check the app.
+By entering the [shortcut](Keyboard_Shortcuts_for_OpenUI5_Tools_154844c.md) * Ctrl Shift Alt */* Option S * we open the OpenUI5 support diagnostics tool and check the app.

 > Note:
 > If you use the Google Chrome browser, you can install the *UI5 Inspector* plugin.
 With this plugin, you can easily debug your - or OpenUI5-based apps.
 For more information, see [UI5 Inspector](UI5_Inspector_b24e724.md).